linavarro/RGVFlood/docs/requirements/introduction/need.md

 Figure: DIKW Pyramid depicts the Data, Information, Knowledge, Wisdom pyramid espoused by the informatics discipline.
 As adopted by REON, DIKW refers to:

--   Data: Addressing the monitoring needs of under-served areas to ensure technology and monitoring solutions are available to all.
+-   **Data**: Addressing the monitoring needs of under-served areas to ensure technology and monitoring solutions are available to all.

--   Information: Translating water & environmental data into actionable intelligence.
+-   **Information**: Translating water & environmental data into actionable intelligence.

--   Knowledge: Educating decision makers and elected officials to promote knowledge-based decision making.
+-   **Knowledge**: Educating decision makers and elected officials to promote knowledge-based decision making.

 -   Wisdom: Supporting implementation through facilitation of collaborative